top of page

 CRBS Studentship Awards provide stipend support for M.Sc. and Ph.D. students who are currently conducting research in the lab of a regular CRBS member.
 There is a separate category for students who are co-supervised between two CRBS members.

 Awards are for 1 academic year (September 1 – August 31) in the amount of $12,000 and are non-renewable.
-The next competition will have a deadline in May 2024.
+The next competition will have a deadline in May 2025.

 CRBS Travel Awards

 CRBS trainees will be supported for excellent international training & dissemination opportunities.
 CRBS Travel Awards will help defray the costs of attending specialized external training courses, conferences and workshops.
 Applications for awards will be evaluated by the Awards and Training Committee for the trainees’ potential to obtain maximal benefit from the course or conference, and to transfer benefit back to the local community.
 For conferences, trainees must present original research in the form of a talk or poster.
-CRBS will provide 15 travel awards of between $500 and $1000 each, annually.
+CRBS will provide 10 travel awards of $1,500 each, annually.
 At an end-of-summer “conference / course debriefing” session, trainees will report on the most exciting aspects of research presented at the conference or some of the latest methodological developments discussed at the course.
 Thus the CRBS training community can all benefit from the trainee’s experience.

-The next competition will have a deadline in May 2024.
+The next competition will have a deadline in May 2025.

-Congratulation to the 2023-2024 awardees.
+Congratulation to the 2024-2025 awardees.

 CRBS – GPS Graduate Mobility Awards